CMX Systems

 File API

-The API provides all standard features for file manipulation such as fopen, fwrite etc. As well as routines for directory manipulation such as mkdir, chdir.
+The file API is a standard interface.
+All the interface routines are fully re-entrant and provides all standard features for file manipulation such as fopen, fwrite etc. As well as routines for directory manipulation such as mkdir, chdir.

 Intermediate File System